U.S. Department of Transportation

 In the end of 2012, sponsorship of the EDC-1 innovations by the Every Day Counts initiative came to a close, and a new set of innovations, EDC-2, was selected for deployment.
 All of them provide ways of improving the work of highway planning, design, construction and operation.

 In the March/April issue of Public Roads, this overview of the EDC initiative included a review of the activities of the EDC-2 effort.
 Click here to read the review.

 Highways for LIFE was a Congressionally-authorized initiative of the Federal Highway Administration aimed at getting innovations and new technologies into standard use faster.
 Merely because an innovation is found to work doesn't mean the hundreds of federal, state and local transportation agencies, as well as contractors, consulting engineers, and academics are going to embrace it.
 The Highways for LIFE program created training programs, sponsored workshops, and developed communications tools to get those innovations adopted faster.
 The term "LIFE" in the Highways for LIFE name was an acronym to represent the need to advance Longer-lasting highway infrastructure using Innovations to accomplish the Fast construction of Efficient and safe highways and bridges.

 While the program is no longer active, many of its efforts and approaches have application today.
 To access these areas go to http://www.fhwa.dot.gov/hfl/.

 Sign up to receive Accelerating Innovation notices

-The first electronic-only version of the Innovator is now available here.
+The latest issue of the Innovator newsletter is now available here.
 You'll see videos, slides, and other audio-visuals to go with articles on the latest news in highway innovation.
-The print version is no longer available, but a pdf is accessible.
+A pdf is also accessible.